babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 The response includes:
 - `fp_addr`: Your Babylon account address for receiving rewards
 - `eots_pk_hex`: Your unique BTC public key identifier (needed for registration)
 - `description`: Your finality provider's metadata
-- `commission`:
+- `commission`: Your set commission rate
-Your set commission rate
+- `status`: Current status of the finality provider.
-- `status`: Current status of the finality provider
+  - <!-- vitsalis: TODO: let's specify what does `CREATED` mean here -->

 ### 5.2.
 Register Finality Provider